vuejs/v2.vuejs.org/src/v2/guide/comparison.md

 ### TypeScript

 Angular essentially requires using TypeScript, given that almost all its documentation and learning resources are TypeScript-based.
-TypeScript has its obvious benefits - static type checking can be very useful for large-scale applications, and can be a big productivity boost for developers which backgrounds in Java and C#.
+TypeScript has its obvious benefits - static type checking can be very useful for large-scale applications, and can be a big productivity boost for developers with backgrounds in Java and C#.

 However, not everyone wants to use TypeScript.
 In many smaller-scale use cases, introducing a type system may result in more overhead than productivity gain.
 In those cases you'd be better off going with Vue instead, since using Angular without TypeScript can be challenging.